huggingface/transformers/templates/adding_a_new_model/ADD_NEW_MODEL_PROPOSAL_TEMPLATE.md

 section](#write-a-conversion-script).
 In this case, you can just re-use the whole model architecture of the already existing model.

-Otherwise, let\'s start generating a new model with the amazing Cookiecutter!
+Otherwise, let's start generating a new model with the amazing Cookiecutter!

-**Use the Cookiecutter to automatically generate the model\'s code**
+**Use the Cookiecutter to automatically generate the model's code**

 To begin with head over to the [🤗 Transformers templates](https://github.com/huggingface/transformers/tree/master/templates/adding_a_new_model)